 Installing cldk

-The Python SDK can be installed directly from PyPI using any Python package manager such as pip, poetry, or uv:
+Section titled “Installation”The Python SDK can be installed directly from PyPI using any Python package manager such as pip, poetry, or uv:

 For Python analysis as well as to use the CLDK Python SDK, you will need to install the Python programming language with version 3.11 or later.
 We recommend using a package manager like pyenv to install and manage Python dependencies.

-is a java project and you will therefore need to install the Java Development Kit (JDK) with java version 11 or later.
+For Java analysis, CLDK relies on a companion project called codeanalyzer. codeanalyzer is a Java project and you will therefore need to install the Java Development Kit (JDK) with java version 11 or later.

 You can use a package manager like SDKMAN to install the JDK.
 First, install SDKMAN by running the following command: